 Few Methods of the Fraud:

-c) Botnet Advertisement Fraud – Fraudsters can use botnets to generate thousands of fake clicks on an advertisement that is displayed on a website.
+c) Botnet Advertisement Fraud – Fraudsters use botnets to create thousands of fake clicks on ads displayed on websites.

-d) Hidden Advertisements – This fraud targets advertisement networks that pay based on impressions (views) and not clicks.
+d) Hidden Advertisements – This fraud targets ad networks that pay based on the number of times ads are viewed, not clicked.
+Fraudsters hide these ads to falsely increase the number of views

 Types of Frauds: